DBMS-iTC/DBMS-iTC.github.io/README.md

-# New-iTC-website-template
+# DBMS-iTC website documents
-Repository template for iTCs creating their github.io website
+Main repository for DBMS iTC in support of DBMS-iTC.github.io website